viper-adnan/Warez/Tools.md

 ## Spotify
 - [MuteSpotifyAds](https://anonym.to/?https://github.com/simonmeusel/MuteSpotifyAds) - A efficent MacOS application automatically silencing ads on the spotify desktop app.
-- [spotify-dl](https://anonym.to/?https://github.com/SwapnilSoni1999/spotify-dl) - Spotify Downloader and alternative of Spotdl(python) tool made in NodeJS based on youtube-d
+- [spotify-dl](https://anonym.to/?https://github.com/SwapnilSoni1999/spotify-dl) - Spotify Downloader and alternative of Spotdl(python) tool made in NodeJS based on youtube-dl.
 ## RSS link generation
 - [ShowRSS.info](https://anonym.to/?http://showrss.info/) -  Compile a list of TV shows that you follow and generate an RSS link that you can put in your torrent client to automatically download new episodes as they are released based on the quality that you want (480p, 720p, 1080p, REPACK, etc).
+- [BlockTheSpot](https://github.com/mrpond/BlockTheSpot/releases) - Spotify injection (for the Windows Desktop version only) which blocks video, audio & banner.

 **[`^        back to top        ^`](#)**